VoxeLibre/VoxeLibre/CONTRIBUTING.md

 for questions about git, Lua, Minetest API, MineClone2 codebase or anything related to MineClone2.
-We can help you avoid writing code that would be deemed inadequeate, or help you become familiar with MineClone2 better, or even help using development tools.
+We can help you avoid writing code that would be deemed inadequeate, or help you become familiar with MineClone2 better, or assist you use development tools.

 ### Maintain your own code, even if alreay got merged
 Sometimes, your code may cause crashes or bugs - we try to avoid such